Introduction to Rebate Management

 What is a Rebate?
 Understanding the Basics

 A rebate is a financial incentive offered by sellers to buyers, typically contingent upon certain criteria being met.
 Unlike immediate discounts that reduce the purchase price upfront, rebates are typically provided after the purchase has been made.
-The criteria for earning a rebate can vary – from purchasing a specific volume of goods to reaching a certain value of purchases within a stipulated time frame.
+You may need to buy a certain amount of products or spend a specific total within a set period to get a rebate.

 The Difference Between Rebates and Discounts

-1. Timing: The most fundamental difference is in the timing.
+- Timing: The most fundamental difference is in the timing.
 Discounts are applied at the point of sale, immediately reducing the purchase price.
-Rebates, on the other hand, are applied after the sale, requiring the customer to pay the full price upfront and receive a refund or credit later.
+Rebates are given after a purchase.
+Customers pay the full price first, then get a refund or credit later.

-2. Purpose: Discounts are often used as a broad strategy to attract customers, clear stock, or compete on price.
-Rebates, being contingent on certain conditions, are more strategic and designed to incentivize specific behaviors such as bulk purchases, repeated purchases, or loyalty to a brand.
+- Purpose: Discounts are often used as a broad strategy to attract customers, clear stock, or compete on price.
+Rebates are rewards for specific actions.
+You can earn them by buying in large quantities, making repeat purchases, or being loyal to a brand.

 Types of Rebates